IBM/ubiquity-docker-plugin/README.md

  * Native POSIX Client
  * CES NFS (Scalable and Clustered NFS Exports)

+Each docker plugin supports an extendable set of storage specific options.
+The following describes these options for Spectrum Scale.
+They are passed to Docker via the 'opt' option on the command line as a set of key-value pairs.

 #### Supported Volume Types

-The volume driver supports creation of three types of volumes in Spectrum Scale:
+The volume driver supports creation of two types of volumes in Spectrum Scale:

-***1. Fileset Volume***
+***1. Fileset Volume (Default)***

 Fileset Volume is a volume which maps to a fileset in Spectrum Scale.
 By default, this will create a dependent Spectrum Scale fileset, which supports Quota and other Policies, but does not support snapshots.
 If snapshots are required, then a independent volume can also be requested.
 Note that there are limits to the number of filesets that can be created, please see Spectrum Scale docs for more info.

+Usage: --opt type=fileset

 ***2. Lightweight Volume***